Sunday Mornings 9:40 am - 10:40 am

 Ministry Center - Chapel (1st Floor)

 The ongoing Grief Support group provides its members with understanding and support after someone they love dies.
-You need not have attended before nor do you have to commit to attending every month.
 Come and bring a friend.
-Contact Lloyd Griffith at lloyd@firstpresnb.org with questions.
+All are our welcome.
+Contact the church at church@firstpresnb.org with questions.

 2nd Second Tuesday, 12:00 – 1:00